ilyakatz/data-migrate/README.md

     rails g data_migration add_this_to_that this:string

-If you need a data only migration, either run it as such, with the skip-schema-migration flag:
+If you need a data only migration, run it with the skip-schema-migration flag:

     rails g data_migration add_this_to_that --skip-schema-migration